joostkremers/ebib/docs/ebib-manual.md

 only shows those entries that match the filter.
 To indicate that a filter is active, the active filter is displayed in the mode line of index buffer.
-(The filter can be displayed in Lisp form, if you prefer: customise “Filters Display As Lisp” to do so.)
+(The filter can be displayed in Lisp form, if you prefer: customise “Filters Display As Lisp” `ebib-filters-display-as-lisp` to do so.)

 If you don’t want to filter on one specific field but rather want to select all entries that match a certain regexp in any field, you can